Tenoke/jekyll-blog/_posts/2019-03-22-add-layers.markdown

 Note: The basic network example is mostly taken from the [Tensorflow 2.0 Getting started article](https://www.tensorflow.org/alpha/tutorials/quickstart/advanced).
 I used this as an opportunity to play a little with the new API.

-You can follow in the collab [here](https://colab.research.google.com/drive/1KocZA0Zgo68eMKWXg-W3W6Ev0F6n88cX).
+You can follow in the colab [here](https://colab.research.google.com/drive/1KocZA0Zgo68eMKWXg-W3W6Ev0F6n88cX).

 ## Code

-First, we install tensorflow 2.0 to Collab (this step can be skipped after 2.0 is out and the default in Collab)
+First, we install tensorflow 2.0 to Colab (this step can be skipped after 2.0 is out and the default in Colab)

 `pip install tensorflow-gpu==2.0.0-alpha0
 `